canmom/canmom.github.io/_posts/nier/2021-07-19-automata-part-1.md

 <cite>NieR Automata</cite>, you may have heard, concerns a war between humans and aliens.
 Yet so far there have been no aliens whatsoever!
 In 5012, they finally make their appearance.

+{% include figure.html src="/embed/nier/Alien.webp" alt="An alien corpse, looking like a sort of tentacled blob, allegedly similar to a catfish." capt="A dead alien, as seen in <cite>Automata</cite>." %}

 The story comes, as is now traditional I guess, as a kind of joke track in the Drama CD.
-You can listen to it on Youtube [here](https://www.youtube.com/watch?v=QqumP4OIE88&list=PL6qLzIEXCzmqnStYOgcPPFdvConxY5bkT&index=3), and read Rekka Alexiel's translation alongside [here](http://nier2.com/blog/2015/12/13/nier-drama-cd-the-space-war/).
+You can listen to it on Youtube [here](https://www.youtube.com/watch?v=QqumP4OIE88&list=PL6qLzIEXCzmqnStYOgcPPFdvConxY5bkT&index=3), and read Rekka Alexiel's translation alongside [here](http://firesanctuary.com/blog/2015/12/13/nier-drama-cd-the-space-war/).
 (The remainder of the tracks on the Drama CD comprise a non-canon high school AU, translated [here](http://firesanctuary.com/blog/2014/12/13/nier-drama-cd-replicant-private-high-school/).)

 In brief, Emil---who has now developed a substantial robotic body---accidentally gets in a fracas with a group of wild animals, including a boar, only to be interrupted by an 'Adamski-style' UFO manifesting (referring to [the 1952 UFO hoax by George Adamski](https://en.wikipedia.org/wiki/George_Adamski#/media/File:George_Adamski_ship_1.jpg)---think of the classic 'flying saucer' design).
 The UFO opens fire on the animals around Emil, infuriating him: